Automated Diabetic Retinopathy Screening in Resource-Limited Areas with Attention-Enhanced Deep Learning on Fundus Images

 Abstract

-Diabetic retinopathy (DR) is a major cause of vision loss, particularly in areas with limited resources where access to specialized care is scarce.
-This study introduces an automated screening system for DR using attention-enhanced deep learning on retinal fundus images, designed specifically for these regions.
-The system utilizes a convolutional neural network (CNN) with integrated attention mechanisms to focus on critical features indicative of DR, such as microaneurysms and hemorrhages.
-This attention- enhanced approach improves detection accuracy and reliability.
-A varied collection of retinal fundus images was employed for both training and validation purposes, with data augmentation to enhance model robustness.
-The model was optimized for deployment on low-cost hardware, ensuring feasibility in resource- limited settings.
-Performance evaluation showed high sensitivity and specificity, and attention maps provided interpretability for healthcare providers.
-This automated system has the potential to improve early DR detection in underserved areas, facilitating timely intervention and reducing the risk of blindness.
-By making advanced diagnostic tools accessible, this approach promotes equitable healthcare and helps prevent vision loss globally.
+Diabetic retinopathy (DR) is a leading contributor to vision impairment, particularly in areas with limited resources where access to specialized care is scarce.
+This study introduces an automated screening system for DR using attention- enhanced deep learning on retinal fundus images, specifically designed for these regions.
+The system leverages convolutional neural network (CNN) technology with integrated attention mechanisms to focus on critical features indicative of DR, such as microaneurysms and hemorrhages, improving detection accuracy and reliability.
+Varied retinal fundus images were used for training and validation, with data augmentation applied to enhance model robustness.
+The model was optimized for deployment on low-cost hardware, ensuring feasibility in resource-limited settings.
+Performance evaluation demonstrated high sensitivity and specificity, and attention maps provided interpretability for healthcare providers.
+This automated system has the potential to enhance early detection of diabetic retinopathy (DR) in underserved areas, facilitating timely intervention and reducing the risk of blindness.
+By making advanced diagnostic tools accessible, this approach promotes equitable healthcare and helps to prevent vision loss globally.

 Keywords

-Diabetic Retinopathy (DR), Deep Learning, Convolutional Neural Networks, Micro- aneurysms, Retinal Fundus Images, Hemorrhage
+Diabetic Retinopathy, Deep Learning, Convolutional Neural Networks, Microaneurysms, Retinal Fundus Images, Hemorrhage.

 How to Cite this Article?